Christopher Robin Milne: Schooling

-At age six, Milne and Anne Darlington attended Miss Walters' school.
+At age six, Milne and Darlington attended Miss Walters' school.
 On 15 January 1929, Milne started at Gibbs, a boys' day school in Sloane Square, London.
 In May 1930, he started boarding school at Boxgrove School near Guildford.
-Of his time at boarding school, Milne said, "For it was now that began that love-hate relationship with my fictional namesake that has continued to this day."His father's books were popular, meaning they were well known by his schoolmates, which made Milne a target of bullying by the other children.
+Of his time at boarding school, Milne said, "For it was now that began that love-hate relationship with my fictional namesake that has continued to this day."
+His father's books were popular, and they were well known by his schoolmates, which made Milne a target of bullying by the other children.
 Milne later described the poem "Vespers" – about the toddler Christopher Robin saying his evening prayers – as "the one [work] that has brought me over the years more toe-curling, fist-clenching, lip-biting embarrassment than any other."

 Milne earned a mathematics scholarship at Stowe School, where he was relentlessly bullied, and wrote: "It seemed to me almost that my father had got to where he was by climbing upon my infant shoulders, that he had filched from me my good name and had left me with the empty fame of being his son."
 He went up to Trinity College, Cambridge, in 1939.

 Adult life

 When World War II started, Milne left his studies and tried to join the British Army, but failed the medical examination.
 His father used his influence to allow Milne to join as a sapper in the 2nd Training Battalion of the Royal Engineers.
 He was commissioned in July 1942, and was posted to the Middle East and then to Italy, where he was wounded as a platoon commander the following year.
-After the war he returned to Cambridge and completed a degree in English.
+After the war he returned to Cambridge University and completed a degree in English.

+At 26, he was a very well educated ex-army officer from a privileged family.
+He spent a period in London trying to readjust to "civvy street" by finding gainful employment, but his social status worked against him.
+He explored several career avenues, each one ending in a fruitless cul-de-sac.
+This was an unhappy and directionless period, sometimes referred to as his 'Downwards' turn.
+Of this idle interlude he commented "How hateful it is to have too little to do."
+But he entered an altogether more personally fulfilling chapter of his life: marriage, and as a successful bookshop owner.